Effective Date: April 19, 2011

 Document.
 An information package that may consist of printed hard copy, alternative media, DVDs, CDs, or electronic versions.

 Document Availability Authorization (DAA) Representative.
-Coordinate with Center authors, STI Manager, Technical Publications Manager, COs, COTRs, Grants Officers, Grant Technical Officers, and managers who approve STI in order to track, file, and transfer the NF-1676 and its associated STI, after approval, to NASA CASI.
+Coordinate with Center authors, STI Manager, Technical Publications Manager, COs, COTRs, Grants Officers, Grant Technical Officers, and managers who approve STI in order to track, file, and transfer the NF-1676 and its associated STI, after approval, to NASA STI Support Services.
 Accountable to the STI Manager.

 Document Availability Authorization (DAA) review.
 The process by which NASA determines which restrictions, if any, need to be placed on the availability of a document.
 The form used in this process is NASA Form (NF) 1676, NASA Scientific and Technical Information (STI) Document Availability Authorization (DAA), available at http://nef.nasa.gov.